23 Family-Friendly Things to do this Memorial Day Weekend in Orlando

 10. Pick your own Blueberries and Peaches

-Blueberry season is in full swing in Florida but it won’t last long!
-The season typically winds down near the end of May/early June, so get out there and visit a local u-pick farm like Southern Hill Farms while you can.
+Blueberry season and peaches in Florida are wrapping up for the yea.
+The season typically winds down near the end of May/early June, so get out there and visit a local u-pick farm while you can.
 Talk about a hands-on activity for kids!

 Farms are also offering u-pick sunflowers, wildflowers, peaches, and more.